tiprankstipranks

 Taxation & Government Incentives - Risk 1

-We face risks related to tax matters, including changes in tax rates, disagreements with taxing authorities and imposition of new taxes
+We face risks related to tax matters, including changes in tax rates, disagreements with taxing authorities and imposition of new taxes.

 The Company is subject to taxes in the U.S. and numerous foreign jurisdictions where the Company's subsidiaries are organized.
 Due to economic and political conditions (including shifts in the geopolitical landscape), tax rates in the U.S. and various foreign jurisdictions have been and may be subject to significant change.
-The future effective tax rate could be effected by changes in mix of earnings in countries with differing statutory tax rates, changes in valuation of deferred tax asset and liabilities, or changes in tax laws or their interpretation which includes the Tax Cuts and Jobs Act (the "U.S. Tax Reform") and contemplated changes in other countries of long-standing tax principles if finalized and adopted could have a material impact on our income tax expense and deferred tax balances.
+The future effective tax rate could be affected by changes in mix of earnings in countries with differing statutory tax rates, changes in valuation of deferred tax asset and liabilities, or changes in tax laws or their interpretation.
 The Organization for Economic Cooperation and Development (OECD) has introduced a framework to implement a global minimum corporate income tax.
 Several countries in which we operate have adopted, and others are in the process of introducing and finalizing legislation to implement the global minimum corporate income tax.
-Many aspects of the framework will be effective for tax years beginning in January 2024, with certain remaining impacts to be effective in 2025.
-While we do not expect the global minimum corporate income tax to have a material impact to our effective tax rate in 2024, as the OECD releases additional guidance and countries implement legislation, we will continue to analyze any potential impacts.
+Many aspects of the framework were effective for tax years beginning in January 2024, with certain remaining impacts to be effective in 2025.
+While we do not expect the global minimum corporate income tax to have a material impact to our effective tax rate in 2025, as the OECD releases additional guidance and countries implement legislation, we will continue to analyze any potential impacts.
 To the extent that additional OECD and legislative changes take place in countries we operate, it is possible the changes may adversely impact our effective tax rate.
-We are also subject to regular reviews, examinations and audits by the Internal Revenue Service and other taxing authorities with respect to taxes inside and outside of the U.S. Although we believe our tax estimates are reasonable, if a taxing authority disagrees with the positions we have taken, we could face additional tax liability, including interest and penalties.
+We are also subject to regular reviews, examinations and audits by the IRS and other taxing authorities with respect to taxes inside and outside of the U.S. Although we believe our tax estimates are reasonable, if a taxing authority disagrees with the positions we have taken, we could face additional tax liability, including interest and penalties.
 There can be no assurance that payment of such additional amounts upon final adjudication of any disputes will not have a material impact on our results of operations and financial position.
 We also need to comply with new, evolving or revised tax laws and regulations.
 The enactment of or increases in tariffs, including value added tax, or other changes in the application of existing taxes, in markets in which we are currently active, or may be active in the future, or on specific products that we sell or with which our products compete, may have an adverse effect on our business or on our results of operations.

 Taxation & Government Incentives - Risk 2